-This file includes stress and tiredness.
+This file includes stress, mental illness, emotional health, and tiredness.

 - Anyone can face a crisis, its this day-to-day living that wears you out.

 - Are a few dull moments too much to ask?